Fact Sheet 435

 WHO SHOULD TAKE IT?

 Rilpivirine was approved in 2011 as an antiretroviral drug (ARV) for people with HIV infection.
 Rilpivirine is approved for people who are taking their first medications to fight HIV.
 It works best in people whose viral load (see fact sheet 125) is below 100,000.
-It has not been studied in older adults.
+In 2013, the FDA approved the single tablet HIV-1 regimen Complera (emtricitabine/rilpivirine/tenofovir) for use by certain adult patients on a stable antiretroviral regimen in order to replace their current antiretroviral treatment regimen.
 It is not recommended for children and adolescents.

 There are no absolute rules about when to start ART.
 You and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
 Fact Sheet 404 has more information about guidelines for the use of ARVs.